Dealing with a cancer diagnosis as a young person can be a challenge but it can also be difficult for your family.

 Support for parents

 When patients start treatment at the TYA service at The Christie, we’ll assign them a key worker.
 They will support patients and their family during treatment.
-Parents of TYA patients can find out more about their child's key worker and the CLIC Sargent social work service at The Christie on our TYA service team page.
+Parents of TYA patients can find out more about their child's key worker and the Young Lives Vs Cancer social work service at The Christie on our TYA service team page.

 Maggie's is a charity providing free cancer support and information.
 There is a Maggie's Centre based at The Christie in Withington - find out more about the services the charity offers on our Maggie's Centre pages.